amboxer21/MotionDetection/README.md

 A video demo can be found [HERE](https://www.youtube.com/watch?v=ZDyZsqIcBnk).

-A 10GB ISO can be found [HERE](https://drive.google.com/file/d/1HuJUMEZfFtOfI70rfdgkzA9b5IxVyFmp/view?usp=sharing).

-A 3.9GB gzipped tar file of the OS can be found [HERE](https://drive.google.com/file/d/1K1rEQ5VouIO-wwgYDc9vil5Xvp35oVRU/view?usp=sharing).
-This is not an ISO.
+An image of my RPI3 can be found [HERE](https://drive.google.com/open?id=11fAc2o3DcJfO78mSmx6JLptXjQdwnBMb).

 **DISCLAIMER:** Building the system can be very difficult and extremely complex.
 Some have tried but so far all have failed.
-I am willing to provide an image of my RPI3 on an SD card.
-E-mail Anthony Guevara at amboxer21@gmail.com.
+I am willing to provide an image of my RPI3 on an SD card or you can DD the image from the link above.
+E-mail Anthony Guevara at amboxer21@gmail.com with any questions and I will be more than glad to help out.

 ### [Build Options]